Tech Updates

 RELATED ARTICLES :

 Sounds pretty straightforward, right?
 Wrong.
 This simple idea has tremendous implications that require advanced thought.
-It means we need to rethink how we structure technology projects, who we involve in the process, and how we define success.
+It means we must rethink how we structure technology projects, who we involve in the process, and how we define success.
 Looking back over the landscape of a typical IT implementation, we notice activities focusing on behavior change are conspicuously missing.
 Worse still, people with skills and expertise in behavior change are typically not even part of the implementation team.
 This is the problem.

 Example: User Behaviors’ Impact on ROI and the Customer Experience